vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 This ciphertext updates the receiver’s public key and also, once processed by the receiver, will update their secret key.

 To the best of my knowledge,
-there exists several efficient constructions both [classic](https://eprint.iacr.org/2019/1189) (based in the DH assumption) and
+there exists several efficient constructions both [UPKE from ElGamal](https://eprint.iacr.org/2019/1189) (based in the DH assumption) and
 [postquantum]((https://eprint.iacr.org/2023/1400)) (based in lattices).
 None of them have been implemented in a secure messaging protocol, and this opens the door to some novel research.